 On October 16, 2015, the Company entered into a patent license agreement with P&G. The agreement outlines three phases with specific deliverables for each phase.
 During Phase 1 of the agreement, P&G provides the Company with up to one full-time employee to assist in the execution of the Company's research and development activities.
 During Phase 2, P&G provides up to two full-time employees to assist in the execution of the Company's research and development activities.
+During Phase 2, P&G provides up to two full-time employees to assist in the execution of the Company's research and development activities.
 During Phases 1 and 2 of the agreement, the Company is required to make payments to P&G in the amount of \$100,000 and \$200,000, respectively, every six months.
 These payments are amortized ratably to research and development expense over each six-month period.
 In April 2019, the Company elected to enter into Phase 3 of the agreement and prepaid a royalty payment in the amount of \$2,000,000, which will be reduced against future royalties payable as sales occur.
 Phase 3 of the agreement relates to the commercial manufacture period for the manufacture of the licensed product.
-This phase includes the construction of the first commercial plant for the manufacture of the licensed product, details on the commercial sales capacity and the pricing of the product to P&G and third parties.
-Where the Company has made royalty payments to its product development partners, the Company expenses such payments as incurred unless it has determined that is it probable that the such prepaid royalties have future economic benefit to the Company.
+This phase includes the construction of the first commercial plant for the manufacture of the licensed product, details on the company expenses such payments as incurred unless it has determined that is it probable that the such prepaid royalties have future economic benefit to the Company.
 In such cases prepaid royalties will be reduced as royalties would otherwise be due to the partners.